 The subject site is located in the McLoughlin Conservation District.
 No structures onsite are currently designed on the National Register or locally identified as individually designated structures.

 There are two existing buildings on the site, known as the Community Cannery and the Workshop Annex, which were originally constructed in Camp Adair, a U.S. Army WWII training facility, in 1942 before being relocated onsite.
 During the 2002 resurvey of the District, the existing structures within the upper yard were characterized as Not-Eligible/Altered/Reversible for the National Register findings.
 These buildings were not included in the original designation as "historic sites" because the buildings did not meet the criteria for listing, as well as the survey did not include outbuildings.

-These buildings are utilitarian in design - they are single-story warehouses buildings, designed for practically and efficiency, where structural modifications necessary to adapt to changing conditions were anticipated.
+For a further explanation on the listings in the Mcloughlin Conservation District see the findings for OCMC 17.40.030 above.
+These buildings are utilitarian, single-story warehouses buildings, designed for practically and efficiency, where structural modifications necessary to adapt to changing conditions were anticipated.
 The site has historically been used to house the Oregon City Public Works Department, where these buildings provide largely storage for facilities maintenance requirement.
 Redevelopment of the site will continue to house Oregon City Public Works operations.
 Therefore, removal of the existing structures and replacement with new maintenance facilities structures is entirely consistent with the historic use of the site.
 Jessica Gabriel, Historian, from SHPO wrote